Miguelcrg/SMUL_GA03_G4_SoundClassification/README.md

 The zero_shot_classification notebook takes the whole dataset and it's true labels, makes predictions on the whole dataset and finally determines the model's accuracy along with it's confusion matrix.

-The zero_shot_classification_cross_validation notebook works similarly to the zero_shot_classification notebook, except it makes the predictions per fold, and measures the accuracy per folder.
-The total accuracy of the model is the average accuracy along the 10 folds.
+The zero_shot_classification_cross_validation notebook works similarly to the zero_shot_classification notebook, except it makes the predictions per fold, and measures the accuracy per fold.
+The total accuracy of the model is the average accuracy of the 10 folds.
 This is the 10-fold cross validation method.